Earth Angel

 "Earth Angel", occasionally referred to as "Earth Angel (Will You Be Mine)", is a song by American doo-wop group the Penguins.
 Produced by Dootsie Williams, it was released as their debut single in October 1954 on Dootone Records.
 The Penguins had formed the year prior and recorded the song as a demo in a garage in South Central Los Angeles.
 The song's origins lie in multiple different sources, among them songs by Jesse Belvin, Patti Page, and the Hollywood Flames.
 Its authorship was the subject of a bitter legal dispute with Williams in the years following its release.

 Although the song was going to be overdubbed with additional instrumentation, the original demo version became an unexpected hit, quickly outstripping its A-side.
 The song grew out of Southern California and spread across the United States over the winter of 1954–55.
 "Earth Angel" became the first independent label release to appear on Billboard's national pop charts, where it peaked within the top 10.
 It was a big hit on the magazine's R&B charts, where it remained number one for several weeks.
 A cover version by white vocal group the Crew-Cuts peaked higher on the pop charts, reaching number three.
 More cover versions followed, including recordings by Gloria Mann, Tiny Tim, and Johnny Tillotson.

 The Penguins' only hit, it eventually sold in excess of ten million copies.
 The original recording of the song remained an enduring hit single for much of the 1950s, and it is now considered to be one of the definitive doo-wop songs.
-In 2005, it was one of fifty recordings chosen by the Library of Congress to be added to the National Recording Registry, deeming it "culturally, historically, or aesthetically important."
+In 2005, it was one of 50 recordings chosen by the Library of Congress to be added to the National Recording Registry, deeming it "culturally, historically, or aesthetically important."

+In 1998, the Penguins' 1954 recording of "Earth Angel (Will You Be Mine)" on Dootone Records was inducted into the Grammy Hall of Fame.